abauhaus/abauhaus/README.md

 <div id='features'>
     <section id='welcome' class='active'>
         <h3> Analisa Bauhaus: Resumap</h3>
         <p>Welcome to my resumap!
-In addition to my standard resume, I created this resume-map to give you a better idea of who I am and where I come from. <br><br> Scroll through to see where I am now and go back to where I began. <br><br></p>
+In addition to my standard resume, I created this resume-map to give you a better idea of who I am and where I come from. <br><br> Scroll through to see how I got to where I am today. <br><br></p>
     </section>
     <section id='section1' class='active'>
         <h3>The Beginning</h3>